Jean-Baptiste-Garcia/history-trend/README.md

 Note that name of trend is function name (bugs in our example).
 When function is anonymous, then trend is named 'value'.

-#### Identification method
+#### Identification / Equality methods
-By default, when computing flux on object arrays, two objects are said to be identical when
+By default, when computing flux on objects arrays, two objects are said to be identical when :

   1. They have same value for *key* property
   2. All others properties have same value